vstinner/misc/cpython/pep-coordinated-python-release.rst

 Abstract
 ========

-Block a Python release until a compatible version of `24 selected projects <Selected projects>`_ is available.
+Block a Python release until a compatible version of `selected projects
+<Selected projects>`_ is available.

-The Python release manager can decide to release even if a project is not compatible, if they decide that the project is going to be fixed soon enough, or if the issue severity is low enough.
+The Python release manager can decide to release Python even if a project is not compatible, if they decide that the project is going to be fixed soon enough, or if the issue severity is low enough.

 Rationale